 For additional information about school choices in Pennsylvania, visit these resources:

-Pennsylvania celebrated National School Choice Week 2019 with 1,803 events and activities across the state.
+Pennsylvania will celebrate National School Choice Week 2020 with a record-breaking 2,915 events and activities across the state.
+Learn more about some of these celebrations at schoolchoiceweek.com/states/pennsylvania/.

 "Shining a spotlight on effective educational options for every child"